 “Who is our current consumer?
 And who do we want our consumers to be in the future?”
 These questions have never been more important as brands look to understand and inspire their consumers while managing their equity across multiple media models, distribution channels and price-points.

-Traditionally, consumer segmentations have been driven mainly by usage or involvement – a view of consumer types that led to predictable results with every brand in a company’s portfolio – and even entire industries – going after the same 1 to 2 “high value, high involvement” consumers.
+Traditionally, consumer segmentation has been driven mainly by usage or involvement – a view of consumer types that led to predictable results with every brand in a company’s portfolio – and even entire industries – going after the same 1 to 2 “high value, high involvement” consumers.

 Now, a new consumer segmentation approach uses highly creative visual projection techniques to segment consumers based on image – exploring how consumers wish to be seen, versus who they are.